 In cases like this, in order to be able to use the hair you have to create a diversion from your hairline insecurities, it's best to keep a bit of length on top so that you have something to play with.
 Whilst growing a fringe will give you instant coverage, there are alternatives.
 By choosing a classic pompadour, quiff or short back-and-sides with some length left on top, the men's hairstyling trick of brushing the hair forwards - rather than sweeping it back towards the crown, as is customary with these styles - can create the illusion of a fringe.

 and coloured sprays - also known as 'hair in a can' - are popular wash-out cosmetic options for making thinning hair

-, as male pattern balness is a permanent and progressive condition, it isn't a long-term hair loss solution - at least not a convincing one.
+, as male pattern baldness is a permanent and progressive condition, it isn't a long-term hair loss solution - at least not a convincing one.

 Regrowing a receding hairline

 ).
 Once the condition becomes active, the DHT binds to hair follicles located around the top of the head and hairline.
 This gradually weakens them, resulting in increasingly thinner hair and eventual hair loss due to process known as follicular miniaturisation.

 and thinning along the top of the scalp (the vertex).
 It is possible to have one, two or all three of these areas affected; often one area may begin to go earlier than others, rather than all three shedding at the same rate simultaneously.
 The initial signs typically begin to show when a man is in his late 20's to early 30's, though technically this type of hair loss can start any time following puberty.

 course featuring clinically-proven medications.
-Finasteride 1mg and minoxidil are both MHRA and FDA approved for male pattern baldness, however, it is important to understand the function of each drug, particularly for those wanting to regrow a receding hairline.
+Finasteride 1mg and minoxidil are both MHRA licensed and FDA approved for the treatment of male pattern baldness, however, it is important to understand the function of each drug, particularly for those wanting to regrow a receding hairline.

-It is for this reason, among others, that at Belgravia clients interested in regrowing their receding hairline are offered the option of using recommended formulations of high strength minoxidil.
+may be used when looking to treat a receding hairline.
 This drug comes in various solutions and is applied directly to the scalp where required.
 It is a topical vasodilator - meaning that it increases localised bloodflow and opens the potassium channels, helping to accelerate the hair growth process.

-Anyone concerned that they won't be able - or simply don't want - to hide their receding hairline for much longer can receive personalised advice and hair loss treatment recommendations following a consultation, either in-person or online.
+Anyone concerned that they won't be able - or simply don't want - to hide their receding hairline for much longer can receive personalised advice and hair loss treatment recommendations following a consultation with a hair loss specialist.